-Are you selling your home which has a flying freehold and worried about how that may impact the sale of your home?
-Here is what you need to be aware of:
+Are you selling your home with a flying freehold and worried about how that may impact your home's sale?
+Here is what you need to be aware of.

 What is a flying freehold?